cloudytuts/website/content/en/tutorials/kubernetes/deploying-react-into-kubernetes.md

 | `kubernetes.io/version` | is self explanatory.  |

-### Spec
+#### Spec

 The spec defines what container to deploy and how it will be deployed.
 It is here where you set the image to be deployed and whether there are replicas, for example.

 The `replicas` key-value sets the number of Pods the deployment will create for your application.
 The `template` key is used to define the containers that will run in your pods.

+## Storing Configurations
+Most applications require environment specific configurations.
+These configurations can range from the number of cards to display on screen, to connections for a backend system.

+There are two types of resources in Kuberentes for storing configuration data.
+The first is a `ConfigMap` and the second is a `Secret`.

+**ConfigMaps** are for general configurations that are not sensitive.
+A typically use case is backend hostname of your database server, or how many cards to display on your screen.

+**Secrets** are designed to store sensitive information.
+Private keys, API keys, and user credentials are typically stored in these.
+Kuberentes protects secrets by encrypting them on disk.
+As another level of protection, values are base64 encoded to protect from people looking over your shoulder.

-## ConfigMaps
+### ConfigMaps
 Application configurations can differ from one environment to another.
 If all configurations were to be hard-coded into your application you would lose the ability of being portable; a single image of your application could not be deployed into any environment as environment specific images would be required.

-Kubernetes provides ConfigMaps, which is a key-value pair manifest for storing your applications configurations.
+Kubernetes provides ConfigMaps, which is a key-value pair manifest for storing your application's  non-sensitive configuration parameters.

 ```yaml
 apiVersion: v1